Our People

 Leonie Wallwork – Operations & Project Lead, Acting Secretary

-Leonie has extensive experience as a Director and Trustee both in the private sector and not-for-profit/ social enterprise sectors.
+Leonie has extensive and diverse experience as an Executive, Director and Trustee both in the private sector and not-for-profit/ social enterprise sectors.
 Through her business, Wallwork Consulting, she assists not-for-profit entities and businesses to implement good governance practices within a sustainable framework.
 She is a member of the Institute of Directors.